-- An applicant wishing to enter a program or course as a transfer student must possess a valid UAE National Identity Card and a valid UAE Passport;
+- An applicant wishing to enter a program or course as a transfer student must possess a valid passport (copy to be provided upon admission)

 - Applicants must meet the minimum English language entry requirements of the Academy prior to commencing the study in the program they transfer to;